Air quality is a community effort and is endorsed by the Regional Board.

 The winter in the Central Okanagan valley often sees strong inversions, which makes for poor burning conditions as smoke becomes trapped in the valley bottom.
 The worst scenario occurs when the inversion lifts, but remains below the height of local hills.
 On days like this the Ventilation Index may be fair or good, but smoke won't be able to disperse out of the valley and will in fact be mixed downward, significantly reducing air quality.

 For those using wood burning appliances (wood stoves, fire places, fire place inserts) please view this Tip Sheet for Cleaner Burning.
-Environment Canada also provides information on residential wood heating.
-As well, Health Canada has web-based information about the effects of wood smoke.

 The main purpose of the Air Quality Health Index (AQHI) is to inform Central Okanagan residents about the present state of air quality in our region.
 Having this information available each day builds awareness in the public.
 For asthmatics and other concerned residents it may even influence their behaviour.
 For example, in a situation where the AQHI is high (above 50) those with respiratory problems may choose to refrain from strenuous exercise or temporarily avoid the region.